-Figure 1: Distribution of sectoral IO multipliers by income level.

-standard deviation of log TFP relative to the U.S., as well as the within-country correlation between log TFPs and multipliers.
+Next, we report descriptive statistics of sectoral TFP levels.
+Figure 2 provides kernel density plots of sectoral log TFP relative to the U.S. by income level.
+The distribution of log TFP is approximately normal.
+Moreover, low-income countries have a distribution of log TFPs with a significantly lower mean and a larger variation across sectors than high-income countries.
+Table 2 reports means and standard deviation of log TFP relative to the U.S., as well as the within-country correlation between log TFPs and multipliers.
 While in low-income countries mean TFP is around 60 percent of the U.S. level (0.6=exp(-0.517)), with a large standard deviation across sectors, mean sectoral TFP in high-income countries is around 90 percent of the U.S. level (0.9=exp(-0.104)) with much less dispersion across sectors.
 Interestingly, in low-income countries, log TFP levels of high-multiplier sectors are above their average TFP level relative to the U.S. (the correlation between log TFPs and multipliers is positive), while in rich countries log TFP levels are below average in high-multiplier sectors (the correlation between log TFPs and multipliers is negative).